MrPio/UNI-Notes/README.md

 ### Notes table

-Note: Quality refers to the completeness of the content, not the quality of the scan.
+*Quality refers to the completeness of the content, not the quality of the scan.*

 <table>
     <thead>